 Cost and Qualification

 Every landlord, apartments included, will always have some sort of income requirement in order to rent often ranging from 25%-33% of monthly take home income.
 On top of that you may be subject to some sort of background check to look for pending legal action or previous evictions.
 In some rare occasions, your landlord may want a full credit history to look at to see how you pay your bills.
 If your credit history contains outdated and/or incorrect information you may want to seek out the help of a specialist to help.
-We recommend a Phoenix credit repair company to help you out.
+We recommend a credit repair company to help you improve your credit scores first.
 While based in Phoenix, AZ they operate all across the United States and can surely help you out of your predicament.

 School and Crime